 - the containership newbuilding orderbook;

 - the availability of financing;

-- the scrapping rate of older containerships;
+- the scrapping rate of containerships;

 - the number of containerships off-hire or otherwise idle including laid-up;

 - the price of steel and other raw materials;

 - changes in environmental and other laws and regulations that may limit the useful life of containerships;

 - the availability of shipyard capacity;

-- · port and canal congestion; and
+- port and canal congestion; and

 - the extent of slow steaming.

-Our ability to recharter our containerships upon the expiration or termination of their current charters, which for two vessels can be terminated on 30 days' notice and will in any case expire no later than June 3, 2015 and July 17, 2015, and the charter rates receivable under any renewal or replacement charters will depend upon, among other things, the prevailing state of the containership charter market.
-If the charter market is depressed when our charters expire, we may be forced to recharter our containerships at reduced or even unprofitable rates, or we may not be able to recharter them at all, which may reduce or eliminate our earnings or make our earnings volatile.
+Our ability to recharter our containerships upon the expiration or termination of their current charters, which for four of our 18 containerships could be as early as dates between July 28, 2018 and September 26, 2018.
+A further vessel has a charter which can be terminated as early as January 1, 2019 and a further four vessels have charters that can terminate as early as dates in September 2019, and the charter rates receivable under any renewal or replacement charters will depend upon, among other things, the prevailing state of the containership charter market.
+If the charter market is depressed when our charters expire, we may be forced to recharter our containerships at reduced or even unprofitable rates, or we may not be able to recharter them at all, which may reduce or eliminate our results of operations or make our results of operations volatile.
 The same issues will exist in respect of any additional vessels we may acquire either when obtaining the initial charters or on rechartering at their expiry.